Electogenius/HmmOS/README.md

 ## why
 why not
 ## what
-it's a bad and buggy 'os' (it can't even store files ugh0
+it's a bad and buggy 'os' (it can't even store files ugh)
 ## who
 me
 ## where